opensovereigncloud/docs/docs/iaas/kubernetes/csi-driver.md

 ### Volume Management

-The CSI driver integrates with IronCore's volume management system to provide:
+The CSI driver integrates with IronCore's `storage` API to provide:

 - Dynamic provisioning of volumes based on PVC specifications
 - Volume attachment and detachment operations
 - Volume resizing capabilities
-- Snapshot and backup functionality

 ### Node Integration